thecodingmachine/graphqlite/docs/migrating.md

   type mappers in it.
 - The `FieldsBuilder` now accept an extra argument: the `RootTypeMapper` that you need to instantiate accordingly.
 Take a look at the `SchemaFactory` class for an example of proper configuration.
+- The `HydratorInterface` and all implementations are gone.
+When returning an input object from a TypeMapper, the object must now implement the `ResolvableMutableInputInterface` (an input object type that contains its own resolver)